m-orfanos/focus-cli/README.md

 3. Build the app by running `cargo build --release` in your terminal.
 4. Run the app with `fx` from the release folder (see below).

+A compiled binary built locally on a x86_64 machine running Fedora 39 is available in [Releases](https://github.com/m-orfanos/focus-cli/releases).

 > [!warning]
 > MacOS/Linux/Windows WSL compatible, NOT Windows